binyamyeneneh/alx-zero_day/0x03-git/README.md

-my first readme in new directory doc
+my first readme in new directory doc,so much fun